Nietzscheanism

 In 1976 he wrote:

-We are build as gene machines and cultured as meme machines, but we have the power to turn against our creators.
+We are built as gene machines and cultured as meme machines, but we have the power to turn against our creators.
 We alone on earth have the power to rebel against the tyranny of the selfish replicators.

 Since then he's continued his crusade against the wishes of the gene: